ajmalrasouli/free-genai-bootcamp-2025/README.md

     *   This dashboard shows the status of each service and provides links to launch them.

 5.  **Launch Projects:**
-    *   Click the "Launch" link for a project on the dashboard.
+    *   From the Launcher Dashboard, click the "Launch" link for a project.
     *   This will open the project's specific URL (e.g., `http://localhost:8008` for Writing Practice) in a new tab.

 6.  **Managing Services:**
+    *   **Use your terminal in the `Launcher` directory** to manage the services:
-    *   To stop all services: `docker-compose down` (from the `Launcher` directory).
+    *   To stop all services: `docker-compose down`.
     *   To start/stop individual services: `docker-compose start <service_name>` or `docker-compose stop <service_name>`.
     *   To view logs: `docker-compose logs <service_name>`.